Alex Keble looks at the key talking points from an intriguing first seven Matchweeks

 Before a ball had been kicked, most pundits had written off Ipswich Town, Leicester City and Southampton, so it is pleasing to see that the relegation battle already looks more competitive than expected.

-Ipswich’s four consecutive Premier League draws was proof that Kieran McKenna’s coaching will make them hard to beat, and despite the setback of the 4-1 defeat at West Ham, supporters are optimistic Liam Delap can fire them to safety.
+Ipswich’s four consecutive Premier League draws were proof that Kieran McKenna’s coaching will make them hard to beat, and despite the setback of the 4-1 defeat at West Ham, supporters are optimistic Liam Delap can fire them to safety.

 Leicester have also surprised a few people.
 Steve Cooper’s defensive football isn’t as easy on the eye as Maresca’s but it’s starting to get results - four points from the last three matches is a strong return.